MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-policy-cpp.md

 # Compute an Action

+As previously detailed, the primary functions of the Policy API are to:

+- List the available labels.
-As previously detailed, the primary functions of the Policy API are to list available labels and to return the specific set of actions that should be taken based on the current and desired state.
+- Return the specific set of actions that should be taken, based on the current and desired state.

 The last step in the process is to provide a label identifier and, optionally, metadata about the existing label to the `ComputeActions()` function.

 Sample code for this article can be found on GitHub.